-Recently, MindK has developed a custom ATS for Bridge, one of our clients.
+Recently, MindK has developed a custom ATS for Bridge for one of our clients.
 Like many companies, Bridge realized at some point that the old way to do recruiting just wasn’t working any more.
 They’ve done extensive market research and came to a conclusion that none of the existing solutions fit their unique business requirements.

 Their story can shed light on the decision-making process and reveal some valuable insights related to creating an ATS.
 So, make yourself a cup of coffee, get comfortable, and let’s start our story!